 - Full-fledged product

 Unlike the MVP, POC is not a customer-focused task.
-Proof of concept is a test of an idea or an assumption.
+It is a test of an idea or an assumption.
 For example, when you are building a single-page app, POC helps in finalizing a particular tech stack like Node.js as a perfect fit from a technology standpoint.
 In simpler terms, a POC answers the question, “Can we build that?” and the Prototype answers, “How can we build that?”

 Pro Tip: A proof of concept helps decrease technology risks and prove the feasibility of doing a particular task.